 d). change input voltage to 9V.

 The design file [containing Eagle and Altium] Schematic and the bill of material is ready by the time i write this.
-You can check it out through the link below:

 TIP: You could also go back to the board requirement menu ,delete the processor and add any other processor and still generate the design.